 The best way to lower your federal student loan payments.

-The easiest way save a bundle each month on you student loans is to sign up for an income based repayment plan.
-The federal government (and therefore all of the federal servicers) offers four plans that base your monthly payments on your income.
-They are IBR (Income Based Repayment), PAYE (Pay As You Earn), REPAYE (Revised Pay As You Earn) and ICR (Income Contingent Repayment).
+The federal government (and therefore all of the federal servicers) offers several plans that base your monthly payments on your income.
+They are IBR (Income-Based Repayment), PAYE (Pay As You Earn), REPAYE (Revised Pay As You Earn), and ICR (Income Contingent Repayment).
 While these four all sound the same there are some major differences between REPAYE, PAYE, IBR, and ICR.

-Income Based Repayment (IBR): The most common plan based on your income and the best option for most people.
-Under IBR, borrowers pay 15% of their discretionary income towards student loans.
+Income-Based Repayment (IBR): Under IBR, borrowers pay 15% of their discretionary income towards student loans.

 Income Contingent Repayment (ICR): This plan comes into play for certain federal loans that are not eligible for IBR or PAYE.
-If you run into this issue, consider federal consolidation because it may qualify your for IBR or PAYE)
+If you run into this issue, consider federal consolidation because it may qualify you for IBR or PAYE.

-Another option that many student choose to enroll in is the extended repayment plan.
-Because of student loan forgiveness reasons, signing up for IBR is usually a better option than the extended repayment plan.
+Another option that many borrowers choose to enroll in is the extended repayment plan.
+For student loan forgiveness reasons, signing up for IBR is usually a better option than the extended repayment plan.